Luc Besson: Recent work

 Besson's film June & John (2025) was shot guerrilla-style in Los Angeles in 2020, during the COVID-19 pandemic.
 Building on a shelved pre-pandemic project Besson had been developing for a Chinese smartphone brand, the film was shot using only smartphones and a 12-person crew, and stars then-unknown actors Matilda Price and Luke Stanton Eddy.

 He told Deadline: "It was very joyous.
 It was really two actors and a director because of the lockdown … It felt good to be uniquely creative without the pressure of money."

 In 2022, Besson experimented with another kind of filmmaking when he shot Dogman (2023) in a virtual production facility in France, as well as on location in New Jersey.

 Dogman was selected to compete for the Golden Lion at the 80th Venice International Film Festival, where it had its world premiere on 31 August 2023.
-It was released in French cinemas on 27 September 2023 by Apollo Films Distribution and EuropaCorp Distribution, and had mixed reviews: at Rotten Tomatoes, the film holds an approval rating of 59% based on 71 reviews, with an average rating of 5.5/10; while Metacritic, which uses a weighted average, assigned the film a score of 45 out of 100 from 23 critics.
+It was released in French cinemas on 27 September 2023 by Apollo Films Distribution and EuropaCorp Distribution, and had mixed reviews: at Rotten Tomatoes, the film holds an approval rating of 59% based on 71 reviews, but on the other hand received very positive audience feedback with 84% positive reviews. while Metacritic, which uses a weighted average, assigned the film a score of 45 out of 100 from 23 critics, audience feedback on Metacritic is also more positive than press reviews, with an average score of 67 out of 100.

-In summer 2024, Besson directed Dracula: A Love Tale, an adaptation of Dracula starring Caleb Landry Jones and featuring Christoph Waltz.
-As of April 2025, the film is still in post-production, but is set for a July 2025 release.
+In summer 2024, Besson directed Dracula, an adaptation of Dracula starring Caleb Landry Jones and featuring Christoph Waltz.
+Dracula is the 2025 French film that achieved the highest global box office, with nearly 30 million dollars.
+It was released in cinemas in the United States in February 6, 2026.
+As with Dogman, Dracula had mixed press reviews, but was popular with the public, with an average of 53% from the press and 81% from viewers on Rotten Tomatoes.
+Dracula has met with notable success at the American box office, making $9 million in 10 days, a record for a French film since 2017.

-In 2025 Besson was announced as the director of The Last Man, a post-apocalyptic science fiction film starring rapper Snoop Dogg.
+In 2025 Luc Besson was announced as the director of The Last Man, a post-apocalyptic science fiction film starring rapper Snoop Dogg.
+He also wrote and produced the film Father Joe, starring Al Pacino, which premiered in September of 2026 at the Venice International Film Festival.